If you or a loved one are struggling, we can help. Request a call today.

 Dosage and Duration of Suboxone Use

-The Suboxone dose and duration of use are crucial factors in how long it stays in your system.
-Larger doses take longer to metabolize, and prolonged use can lead to Suboxone accumulating in the body, making it take longer to clear.
+The Suboxone dose and how long it is used are key factors in how long it stays in your system.
+Larger doses take longer to process, and long-term use can cause Suboxone to build up in the body, which takes longer to clear.

-The more Suboxone is used over time, the more time the body needs to process and eliminate it fully from the system.
+The more Suboxone is used over time, the more time the body needs to process and remove it fully from the system.

 Employers and other entities typically test for drugs using urinalysis